kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/basics.md

 As indicated on the side the idea is that the computing power rises when moving up the pyramid while availability of such systems decreases.

 A list of the most powerful HPC Systems or Supercomputers of the world is the [Top500](https://www.top500.org/) where [Frontier](https://www.top500.org/system/180047/) reached the Exaflop mark.
-In Europ [Lumi](https://www.lumi-supercomputer.eu/) is the fastest (global #3) with 309 Petaflops.
+In Europe [Lumi](https://www.lumi-supercomputer.eu/) is the fastest (global #3) with 309 Petaflops.

 \figenvsource{Performance of supercomputers in flops over time.}{/assets/pages/remote-computing/hpc/flopsvstime.svg}{}{https://en.wikipedia.org/wiki/FLOPS#/media/File:Supercomputer_Power_(FLOPS),_OWID.svg}